Table of Contents[Hide][Click to Show]

 Great Wolf Lodge has more than a dozen waterpark hotel locations around the US and Canada.
-If you’ve ever considered staying at one you’ve likely seen that, in addition to the indoor waterpark that made them famous, there are a number of other attractions and activities available during your stay.
-There is so much to see and do, it can be overwhelming to plan your first visit.
-Wayfinding TravelingMom Jennifer Kaufman has all of the Great Wolf Lodge tips you need – including what to see, eat, and do – for your first stay.
+If you’ve ever considered staying at one you’ve likely seen that, in addition to the indoor waterpark that made them famous, there are many other attractions and activities available during your stay — so much that it can be overwhelming to plan your first visit.
+Here are all of the Great Wolf Lodge tips you need – including what to see, eat, and do – for your first stay.

 Accomodations at Great Wolf Lodge